nativelibs4java/scalaxy-reified/README.md

 ## Let's ignore reification

-If you ignore the `reify` calls, this is a straightforward higher-kinded function that creates a function integrator specialized for a particular input function `f`.
+If you ignore the `reified` calls, this is a straightforward higher-kinded function that creates a function integrator specialized for a particular input function `f`.

 In the integrator's loop, each call to `f.apply` incurs some indirection, which the JVM might not optimize away.

 ## I can haz AST?

-So what does `reify` do that is so special?
+So what does `reified` do that is so special?
 It creates a [`Reified[A]`](http://ochafik.github.io/Scalaxy/Reified/latest/api/index.html#scalaxy.reified.Reified), which preserves the original value, its AST and its captured values.

 For instance, here's the AST of `fIntegrator`: